rubyTanuki/MRILib/README.md

 # MRILib

 **Modular Robotics Infrastructure Library** for FTC
-A flexible, powerful Java library for creating clean, abstracted, and reusable robot code for TeleOp and Autonomous modes in FTC.
+A flexible, simple Java library for creating clean, abstracted, and reusable robot code for TeleOp and Autonomous modes in FTC.

 ---